nikhilg123/Thesis_supplemental_tables/README.md

-# Thesis_supplemental_tables
+# Thesis_Appendix_A_and_B_tables

-Tables containing supplemental material relevant to Nikhil's Ph.D. thesis.
+Tables containing supplemental material relevant to Appendix A and B of Nikhil's Ph.D. thesis.